potato48/cse15l-lab-reports/Lab Report 5 - Week 10/lab-report-5-week-10.md

 The provided implmentation gave ``[/foo]`` whereas my implmentation gave the expected result ``[]``

 The bug with the provided implementation is that it doesn't check the character that comes before the open bracket of a supposed link.
 As a result, it interprets line 3 of ``14.md`` as a valid link.
-The same bug would also arise if a markdown file had an image as the syntax is the same format as line 3 but with an ``!`` instead of ``\``
+The same bug would also cause a markdown file that has an image to give incorrect results as the syntax is the same format as line 3 but with an ``!`` instead of ``\``

 Line 3: ``\[not a link](/foo)``